 Steve's photos of Mars Hill were featured on the 2012 Mars and Mojave Festival official flyer which was given out:

-Steve's DV photos including those of his family and friends (Daria and Tiffany are pictured here) are being used by the NPS in the new Furnace Creek Visitor Center hiking destinations computer.
-Be sure and check out this new computer for help in planning your hikes:
+Steve's DV photos including those of his family and friends (Daria and Tiffany are pictured here) are being used by the NPS in the Furnace Creek Visitor Center hiking destinations computer.
+Be sure and check out this computer for help in planning your hikes: